SteveBenz/ProgressiveColonizationSystem/README.md

        6. Actually require that a scanner of the appriate tier be in orbit
        7. Make the scanner require a network of scanner satelites
    2. Create shinies resource chain
-       1. Create shinies factory
+       1.  (complete) Create shinies factory
+       2.  (complete) Create a basic shinies container
-       2. Create shinies containers that don't let you fill them at the KSP -- idea: Mun/Minmus shinies peak at T1, Duna/Ike/Gilly at T2, Dres/Eloo/Moho at T5
+       3. Create shinies containers that don't let you fill them at the KSP 4   (complete) Mun/Minmus shinies peak at T1, Duna/Ike/Gilly at T2, T5 only at Dres/Eloo/Moho/Eve
-       3. Make the shinies boost your rep
+       3. Make the shinies boost your rep on landing
    3. Support USI kerbal types
    4. Life support dialog works nicely in the editors - can estimate usage and ag production
    5.  (complete) Make the GetInfo()'s show the electric utilization